Jonathunky/nitro-test/README.md

-# Nitrous Oxide Solution
+# Nitrous Oxide Solutions

-This repository contains the solution for the test task at Nitro Software.
+This repository contains the solution for the test exercise at Nitro Software.

-It's work in progress at the moment.
+It's done now (: and it’s waiting for assessment!